Hockey Reference Blog

 Above the Blue Line Wins

-There are a couple of teams so far that went beyond the fifteen game win streak.
+There are a few teams so far that have gone beyond a 15-game win streak.

 2016-17 Columbus Blue Jackets Roster and Statistics